Rangers F.C.: Sectarianism

 John Ure Primrose, chairman of Rangers from 1912 to 1923, has been described as sharpening Rangers' Protestant Unionist identity and anti-Catholic identity, contributing to the absence of openly Catholic players from the team.
-From the early 20th century onwards, Rangers had a policy of not signing Catholic players, or employing them in other prominent roles.
+From the early 20th century onwards, Rangers had a policy of not signing Catholic players, or employing Catholics in other prominent roles.

 In 1989, Rangers signed Mo Johnston, "their first major Roman Catholic signing".
 Johnston was the first high-profile Catholic to sign for the club since the World War I era, though other Catholics had signed for Rangers before.
 Since Johnston's signing, an influx of overseas footballers has contributed to Catholic players becoming commonplace at Rangers.
 In 1999, Lorenzo Amoruso became the first Catholic captain of the club.

 Rangers partnered with Celtic to form the Old Firm Alliance, an initiative aimed at educating children from across Glasgow about issues like healthy eating and fitness, as well as awareness of anti-social behaviour, sectarianism and racism.
 The club's Follow With Pride campaign was launched in 2007 to improve the club's image and build on previous anti-sectarian and anti-racist campaigns.
 William Gaillard, UEFA's Director of Communications, commended the SFA and Scottish clubs, including Rangers, for their actions in fighting discrimination.
 In September 2007, UEFA praised Rangers for the measures the club has taken against sectarianism.

-However, sectarian chanting by supporters has continued to incur criticism and sanctions upon the club as well as convictions against individuals identified.
+Sectarian chanting by supporters has continued to incur criticism and sanctions upon the club as well as convictions against individuals identified.
 In 1999, the vice-chairman of The Rangers Football Club Ltd, Donald Findlay, resigned after being filmed singing sectarian songs during a supporters club event.
 UEFA's Control and Disciplinary Body has punished Rangers for incidents during European ties, most notably Villarreal in 2006, Osasuna in 2007, PSV Eindhoven in 2011, and at Ibrox in 2019.
 In February 2015, following sectarian singing from Rangers fans at a match at Raith Rovers, the SPFL came in for criticism for their failure or inability to deal with the issue.
 However, there have been cases of the police and courts taking action, with Rangers fans having been charged, convicted and jailed for sectarian behaviour.

 Rangers' use of orange and blue change strips, first worn in 1993–94, once in 2002–03 and reintroduced in 2018–19 and 2022–23, has caused controversy because the colours are seen as referencing the Orange Order.